Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: A Toy Example of Gacha GT: Assuming

 \subsection{How to decode Section~\ref{sec:weight}'s GT design}

 Given $y = \min(Ax, 1)$, we want to find the set $J \subset [n]$ such that $j \in J$ are those indices such that $x_j = 1$.
 To do so, recall that $y_1$ to $y_{8\sqrt\nu}$ correspond to $\phi(\text{the 1st symbol})$, $y_{1+8\sqrt\nu}$ to $y_{16\sqrt\nu}$ correspond to $\phi(\text{the 2nd symbol})$, and so on.
-We denote the sub-vector corresponding to the $s$th symbol by $y'_s$.
-Each $y'_s$ falls into one of the following three cases. \begin{itemize} \item $y'_s$ is all zero: This means that for every selected codeword $j \in J$, the $s$th symbol is erased. \item $y'_s$ has more than $3.5 \log_2 k$ ones: Because $\phi$ maps non-erasure symbols to constant-weight binary strings, there are at least two $j$'s that are not erased at this position. \item $y'_s$ has exactly $3.5 \log_2 k$ ones: We apply the inverse of $\phi$ to recover the pair ``$(g(b_0), g(p_s))$''.
-(We assume that the complexity of $\phi^{-1}$ is negligible.) \end{itemize} Repeating this itemized procedure for all symbols, we will obtain a corrupted word that is the same as what Section~\ref{sec:circle} synthesized.
+We denote the sub-vector corresponding to $\phi(\text{the $s$th symbol})$ by $y'_s$.
+Each $y'_s$ falls into one of the following three cases. \begin{itemize} \itemsep=0ex \item $y'_s$ is all zero: This means that for every selected codeword $j \in J$, the $s$th symbol is erased. \item $y'_s$ has more than $3.5 \log_2 k$ ones: Because $\phi$ maps non-erasure symbols to constant-weight binary strings, there are at least two $j$'s that are not erased at this position. \item $y'_s$ has exactly $3.5 \log_2 k$ ones: We apply the inverse of $\phi$ to recover the pair $(g(b_0), g(p_s))$.
+(We assume that the complexity of $\phi^{-1}$ is negligible.) \end{itemize} Repeating this itemized procedure for all symbols, we will obtain a corrupted word that is the same as what Section~\ref{sec:circle} would have synthesized.
 Using Proposition~\ref{pro:fold}, we conclude that $A$ forms a good GT scheme and proves a toy case of the main theorem.

-\begin{theorem}[noiseless Gacha] The configuration matrix $A$ described in Section~\ref{sec:weight} together with the decoding algorithm described in this subsection form a GT scheme.
-On average (over the randomness from $x$, $A$, and $\DDD$), this scheme produces $2^{1-\sqrt\nu}$ or fewer FNs.
-The decoding complexity is dominated by the complexity of interpolating $k$ polynomials in $\FF[t]^{<\sqrt\nu/3}$. \end{theorem}
+\begin{theorem} [Toy Gacha] The configuration matrix $A$ described in Section~\ref{sec:weight} together with the decoding algorithm described in this subsection form a GT scheme.
+This GT scheme uses $56 k \nu$ tests to find $k$ sick people in a population of $n$.
+On average (over the randomness from $x$, $A$, and $\DD$), this scheme produces $2^{-\sqrt\nu}$ or fewer FNs (that is, $1/k$ or fewer).
+Its decoding complexity is dominated by the complexity of interpolating $k$ polynomials in $\FF[t]^{<\sqrt\nu/3}$. \end{theorem}

-Theorem~\ref{thm:noiseless} encodes the main idea of Theorem~\ref{thm:main}.
-We name this scheme \emph{Gacha} after a genera of video games.
+Theorem~\ref{thm:toy} captures the essence of the main theorem.
+We name this scheme \emph{Gacha} after a genre of video games.
 In a \emph{kompu gacha} game, a player spends money to obtain random coupons; these coupons can be exchanged for a treasure if the player has collected a full set \cite{STS19}.
-In our case, tests are money, evaluations are coupons, and polynomials are the treasure.
+In our case, tests are money, evaluations are coupons, and polynomials are treasures.